 This report aims to consolidate existing and new consumer understandings at the in-home level into a research framework and methodology that allows comparison across countries.
 The report contains the REFRESH best practice to measure household level food waste.

 This report provides the methodological background needed to identify and measure the most important socio-economic conditions and potential policy interventions driving businesses’ and consumers’ choices in the generation of food waste, using a behavioural economics approach.

-The Steering Committee of the „Food is Value”- Forum Against Food Loss and Waste has accepted its basic document.
-The Framework of Action document describes the main goals and priorities of the Forum, project targets and project measurement as well as the main principles of operational tasks of the platform bodies.
+The Steering Committee of the „Food is Value”- Forum Against Food Loss and Waste has agreed on the main goals and priorities set out in the Framework for Action document.
+The document goes on to outline how these priorities will be addressed through project targets and project measurement, as well as the core responsibilities of the platform members.

 This report provides guidance on how to apply LCA and LCC for studies that specifically explore questions on handling side flows from the food supply chain.
 It is aimed at practitioners who have working knowledge of applying LCA and LCC in their field of expertise (e.g. food processing or waste handling) and policy makers that would like to get a deeper understanding on how to interpret and formulate an LCA and LCC based problem.

 The report presents the results from a qualitative research into household food waste in Hungary, Germany, Spain and The Netherlands.
 In each of the individual countries, six focus groups are conducted.
 This report presents the most striking similarities and differences between the countries and the analysis per country.
 It shows that awareness and motivation regarding food waste are present and on the rise in all countries but to different degrees and with different contingencies, depending on socio-cultural and socio-economic factors.